Anime song: History

-1930-1970: Early influences
+1930–1970: Early influences

 The Dull Sword (1917), by Jun'ichi Kōuchi, is regarded as the earliest surviving animated film in Japan.
 Noburō Ōfuji's Kuroi Nyago (1929) is the first Japanese animated work to include music.
 The film includes characters dancing to a prerecorded song, retroactively seen as the prototype of anime songs.

 Following World War II, the 1950s and 1960s saw a revival in entertainment and cultural development.
 In 1963, Astro Boy premiered and subsequently, the theme song "Theme of Astro Boy" became well-known to the Japanese public due to it being used as the departure song at Takadanobaba Station.
 The song was also notable due to the lyrics being written by poet Shuntarō Tanikawa.

-1970-1980: Growing popularity of anime songs
+1970–1980: Growing popularity of anime songs

 Japan's economic growth in the 1970s led to more cultural development, and people who exclusively sang theme songs for anime were known as "anime song singers."
 Despite the lack of public appearances from the singers, theme songs from the series Mazinger Z, Space Battleship Yamato, and Candy Candy became known to the Japanese public, even outside of fans who watched the shows.
 At the same time, Mobile Suit Gundam voice actors Toshio Furukawa and Toru Furuya gained a large female fanbase with through Slapstick, a vocal unit consisting of voice actors from the show meant to its theme songs.
 While anime theme songs originally used the name and settings from the series of which they were based, this led to the lyrics of anime songs being centered on the characters' thoughts and feelings for more universal appeal and allowing for context outside of the original animated work.

-1980-1990: Mainstream recognition
+1980–1990: Mainstream recognition

 At the height of Japan's bubble economy, in the 1980s, musicians outside of the anime industry began performing theme songs for anime.
 In 1984, the single "Ai Oboete Imasu ka", which was released for Macross under the character Lynn Minmay's name, charted at #7 on the Oricon Weekly Singles Chart.
 Furthermore, Cat's Eye (1983) received widespread media attention for having Anri, a singer whose activities had no connection to the anime industry, perform its theme songs.
-Likewise, TM Network, a band who were active outside of the anime industry, received media attention when their 1987 song "Get Wild" was released as the theme song to City Hunter.
+Likewise, TM Network, a band who were active outside of the anime industry, received media attention when their 1987 song "Get Wild" was released as the ending song to City Hunter.
 As a result of the song's popularity, TM Network were invited to the 72nd Kohaku Uta Gassen to perform it.
 From then on, mainstream artists releasing tie-in songs for anime became common.